Murilo-Luciano/myweather/README.md

 # myweather
-Script that return the current weather
+Script that return the current weather, using [Open Weather API](https://openweathermap.org/)

 ## Setup
  - Go to [Open Weather API](https://openweathermap.org/) and generate your API Key.
 Then paste your Key on ```API_KEY``` variable.